nlesc-nano/ceiba-cli/docs/add.rst

 and their unique identifiers.
 Use those values it would generate a collection with the new jobs to compute and a collection where the new properties are going to be stored.

+The name of the new collection will be generated using the ``settings`` provided by the user.